varshithams/portfolio/README.md

 1. Learn to create effective data visualizations using various tools and mediums.
 2. Build a publicly accessible portfolio showcasing my work in data visualization.
 3. Learn how to tailor narratives to suit specific target audiences.
-4. And obviously learn how to tell stories with data!
+4. And learn how to tell stories with data!

    Post my graduation from CMU, I would like to pursue my career in the IT industry as a developer or data engineer.